 Fortunately, this type of retaliatory behavior is also illegal.
 So document anything that smells like retaliation and let your lawyer know immediately.

-How to report a company to the Labor Board anonymously?
+How to Report an Employer Anonymously to the Labor Board?

 To report a company to the labor board anonymously, contact your state’s Labor Commissioner’s office by phone or online.
 Specify that you want to file the complaint anonymously.
 Most states allow for anonymous reporting, but there may be limitations to ensure the investigation can proceed effectively.